Accessibility Policies Statement

 Accessible Websites and Web Content

-Internet websites and web content controlled directly by EIO or through a third party that allows for modification of the site will confirm to the World Wide Web Consortium, Web Content Accessibility Guidelines (WCAG) 2.0, at Level A and AA in accordance with the schedule set out in the IASR.
+Internet websites and web content controlled directly by EIO or through a third party that allows for modification of the site will conform to the World Wide Web Consortium, Web Content Accessibility Guidelines (WCAG) 2.0, at Level A and AA in accordance with the schedule set out in the IASR.

 Emergency Procedures, Plans and Information